 The question of specificity does come to mind though.
 What are you training for?
 How beneficial is it for you to run two faster short runs when you are training for longer distance events that require you to have time on your feet?3.
 If doing them, add doubles gradually to your running program

 Principle number one of running is / should be that you should increase mileage safely

 .
 Same with doubles.
-Start with a short additional second run and expand from there into longer second runs and/or more second runs.4.
-Try to avoid two tough runs on a day
+Start with a short additional second run and expand from there into longer second runs and/or more second runs.

 Good luck with your running.